nohal/launchpad/README.md

 TODO
 ----
-poly-c-1.dat from opencpn-gshhs-crude conflicts with the base opencpn package, it should be removed
+Done. poly-c-1.dat from opencpn-gshhs-crude conflicts with the base opencpn package, it should be removed